Endava/cats/README.md

 As CATs mostly relies on generated data with small help from some reference data, testing complex business scenarios with the pre-defined `Fuzzers` is not possible.
 Suppose we have an endpoint that creates data (doing a `POST`), and we want to check its existence (via `GET`).
 We need a way to get some identifier from the POST call and send it to the GET call.
 This is now possible using the `CustomFuzzer`.
 The `customFuzzerFile` can have an `output` entry where you can state a variable name, and its fully qualified name from the response in order to set its value.
-You can then refer the variable using `${variable_name}` from another test case in order to use its value.
+You can then refer the variable using `${variable_name}` from another test in order to use its value.

 Here is an example:
 ```yaml